graalvm/simplelanguage/README.md

 * `$ jt run --graal test/truffle/can-we-fold-yet.rb`

 ## Exercise
-Fork this repository and develop, alter or extend their own DSL using Truffle.
+Fork this repository and develop, alter or extend something some part of SimpleLanguage.
 Send the link to your repository to christian.humer@oracle.com.
 For questions feel free to use the same adress.